9nee/r/immergrok-changelog.md

 - NEW: rratButton.js
 - NEW: nndChatModule.js (Disabled, just leftover code moved)
 - NEW: soundpostModule.js (WIP!)
-- Rewrote a lot of base javascript code to JQuery, for consistency and free headaches.

 #### Polkapeek rewrite

 - Changed the name internally to holopeek, fuck you luxes.
 - NEW: The range sliders will now update live, instead of when you refresh the checkbox.
-- Reset button now comes with an alert so you don't reset on accident.
+- NEW: Reset button now comes with an alert so you don't reset on accident.
 - Holopeek was very tightly tied to (the now rewritten) cookies and riddled with bad code.
 It still is, but a bit less now.
 - [#15] Enable image on link hover hasn't worked for 17 years, just writing it down.
 - [#_] Polka leaves if you leave the cursor, it's minor so I'm not going to fix it right now (note: maybe this gets fixed before live?).